jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.7
+- Fixed a bug where interacting with a hidden item or a bookshelf when a trainer spots the player will freeze the game
 - Press SELECT on the extra options menu to get a sound test menu
   - Listen to the game's musical tracks
   - They even continue to play once you've backed out of the options menu